20 Cooper’s Hawk Fun Facts (with Photos & Information)

 Cooper’s hawks are monogamous.

 Did you know that Cooper’s hawks are monogamous?
 This means that they only mate with one partner for life.
-The birds share food with each other, as well as incubate eggs together and feed nestlings cooperatively.
-They hunt together, defend their territory together, Cooper’s hawks will usually only seek out a new partner if one of the partners dies.
+The birds share food with each other, as well as incubate eggs together, and feed nestlings cooperatively.
+They hunt together, and defend their territory together, Cooper’s hawks will usually only seek out a new partner if one of the partners dies.

 Females are 20% larger and 40% heavier than males.

-The female Cooper’s hawk is 20% larger and 40% heavier than the male.
-The male typically weighs 215 to 390 g (7.6 to 13.8 oz) while females weigh 305.8 to 701 g (0.674 to 1.545 lb).
+The female Cooper’s hawk outpaces the male in size and weight, boasting a 20% larger frame and a 40% heavier build.
+Males usually tip the scales at 215 to 390 g (7.6 to 13.8 oz), whereas females range from 305.8 to 701 g (0.674 to 1.545 lb).

 Cooper’s Hawks have an average wingspan of 3 feet.